Paraxiom/polkadot-sdk/MILESTONE_2_QKD_P2P_PROGRESS_AUG_7_2025.md

    - [ ] Build test topology with multiple nodes

 ### 🐛 Current Blockers
-1. **QuantumTransport Compilation**
+1. **Full SDK Build**
-   - Error: Type mismatch in Transport trait implementation
+   - sc-network now compiles ✅
-   - Need to reconcile DialOpts and TransportEvent types
+   - Need to check remaining modules for quantum compatibility
-   - Location: `substrate/client/network/src/quantum_transport.rs`
+   - May encounter issues with consensus and runtime modules

 2. **Missing Stream Encryption**
    - Need to implement encryption using QKD keys